-1. different grammatical formalisms in phonology (in particular, SPE-style phonology, Two-

-Level Phonology, Declarative Phonology, and Optimality Theory) are similar to each other from a computational perspective,

-- 2. computational analysis informs stochastic approaches to grammars, - 3. computational analysis is of paramount importance in addressing the learning problem, and - 4. why the future of computational analysis of phonological patterns is subregular.
+- 1. different grammatical formalisms in phonology [in particular, ordered rewrite-rule phonology (SPE), Two-Level Phonology (2LP), Declarative Phonology (DP), and Optimality Theory (OT)] are similar to each other from a computational perspective, - 2. computational analysis informs stochastic approaches to grammars, - 3. computational analysis is of paramount importance in addressing the learning problem, and - 4. why the future of computational analysis of phonological patterns is subregular.